mormond/CommercialMarketplaceLab/lab4-vmoffer.md

 2. Create the VM

    We will create an Ubuntu VM using a small machine size to minimise costs.
-It is important to create a VM with unmanaged disks as the base as this gives us direct access to the VHD which we will need to copy at a later stage.
+It is important to create a VM using unmanaged disks as the base.
+This gives us direct access to the VHD which we will need to copy at a later stage.
 Generating ssh keys gives us a simple, secure way to connect to the VM.

+   Create a new VM using the Azure CLI:

    ```bash
    az vm create \